-Language itself is subjective, agile and constantly evolving, making it even more difficult to judge the quality of a translated piece of text.
+Language itself is subjective, agile, and constantly evolving, making it even more difficult to judge the quality of a translated piece of text.

 The Problem With Mass-Translated Text

 Unfortunately, while there are plenty of agencies that offer professional translation services for a variety of mediums, the reality is that not enough companies use them.
-There is a plethora of poorly-translated, inaccurate, tautologous and prosaic text that makes its way into the public eye.

-Sometimes it’s because a company simply doesn’t know the difference between a good and a bad translation.
 Others use AI-generated translation tools which do not always account for colloquialisms, dialect, intonation, or context.
 Therefore, the end result is often plagued with errors and confusion for native speakers.

-So how can you possibly tell whether a translation service provider has delivered what they promise?
 The criteria below should help you determine whether the translations you’ve received are professional and acceptable to use.

-How to Identify a High-Quality Technical Translation
+How to Identify the Quality of Translation

-It doesn’t matter whether the text translated is technical or simple, or whoever the intended audience of the text is.
-Good translations accurately convey meaning from one language to another, staying true to the original tone of voice, while accounting for cultural and linguistic differences.
+Good translations correctly convey meaning from one language to another, staying true to the original tone of voice, while accounting for cultural and linguistic differences.

 Translation services themselves can act as an umbrella term for various specialisms, from deciphering highly-technical subjects like coding, colocation and intricate camera hardware to official documents like solicitors’ instructions, website pages or bank statements.
-Translations can also have a marketing spin, such as in customer case studies, white papers or blogs.

-But the underlying question is whether that translated text is good enough.
 These four signs will give you an indication that the translated text you’re reading is of a high standard.

 It Doesn’t Read as Though It’s Translated